dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

+The title of this presentation is "Using Docker to boost your development experience with Drupal".

+What we expect

 So, we are here to give you a small talk about Drupal and Docker.
 The title of this presentation is "Using Docker to boost your development experience with Drupal, but before we start with the actual presentation let us first introduce